Abusive tax structures

 Basically, says the IRS, the tax avoidance involves various business arrangements -- limited liability companies, limited liability partnerships and international business companies are among the most common -- that utilize foreign financial accounts, offshore credit and debit cards and other similar instruments.
 With these tools, the perpetrators take advantage of multilayer financial transactions to hide the real ownership of the taxable income or assets.

-The IRS Criminal Investigation unit targets not only the criminals who set up these elaborate schemes, but also the individuals who knowingly participate in abusive tax schemes.
+And note, the IRS Criminal Investigation unit targets not only the criminals who set up these elaborate schemes, but also the individuals who knowingly participate in abusive tax schemes.